rsta2/circle-docs/docs/devices/audio-devices.rst

 	On the Raspberry Pi 5 or Zero, which do not have a headphone jack, the output from the PWM sound interface can be used via the GPIO header.
 You need an external interface `like this <https://learn.adafruit.com/adding-basic-audio-ouput-to-raspberry-pi-zero>`_, normally connected to GPIO12/13.
 You have to define the system option ``USE_PWM_AUDIO_ON_ZERO`` for this purpose for the Raspberry Pi Zero.
 See the file `include/circle/sysconfig.h <https://github.com/rsta2/circle/blob/master/include/circle/sysconfig.h>`_ for details!

-.. cpp:function:: CPWMSoundBaseDevice::CPWMSoundBaseDevice (CInterruptSystem *pInterrupt, unsigned nSampleRate = 44100, unsigned nChunkSize = 2048)
+.. cpp:function:: CPWMSoundBaseDevice::CPWMSoundBaseDevice (CInterruptSystem *pInterrupt, unsigned nSampleRate = 44100, unsigned nChunkSize = 2048, boolean bMSMode = TRUE)

 	Constructs an instance of this class.
 There can be only one. ``pInterrupt`` is a pointer to the interrupt system object. ``nSampleRate`` is the sample rate in Hz. ``nChunkSize`` is twice the number of samples (words) to be handled with one call to ``GetChunk()`` (one word per stereo channel).
-Decreasing this value also decreases the latency on this interface, but increases the IRQ load on CPU core 0.
+Decreasing this value also decreases the latency on this interface, but increases the IRQ load on CPU core 0. ``bMSMode`` enables the M/S mode (default) (see `BCM2835 ARM Peripherals <https://datasheets.raspberrypi.com/bcm2835/bcm2835-peripherals.pdf>`_, pg.
+139).

 CPWMSoundDevice
 ^^^^^^^^^^^^^^^